ethanhkim/ont-covid19-dashboard/README.md

 Thanks for checking this out!

 -- Update: Sep.
 13/21 --
 Layout of the dashboard has been changed to allow viewing of specific data - e.g., vaccination-specific data.
+It's currently under a rebuild, apologies for the (currently) messy data!